-For Saarland - Bundesland of the Federal Republic of Germany, 1959 was a very brief year for postage stamps issues.
+For Saarland - Bundesland of the Federal Republic of Germany, 1959 was a very brief year for postage stamp issues.

-The 15 Fr. stamp shown above at the top left was issued on April 1 to celebrate the 50th Anniversary of Greater Saarbrücken.
-The stamp depicts the City Hall of St. Johann of Saarbrucken, completed in 1900, and the Burbach Steel Mill and power plant.
+The 15 Fr. stamp shown above, at the top left (Mi. #446, Sc. #320), was issued on April 1 to celebrate the 50th Anniversary of Greater Saarbrücken.
+The stamp depicts the City Hall of St. Johann of Saarbrucken, completed in 1900, and the Burbach steel mill and power plant.

-The stamp above at the top right was issued April 1 to publicize the 1959 International Saar Fair held in Saarbrücken.
+The stamp above, at the top right (Mi. #447, Sc. #321), was issued April 1 to publicize the 1959 International Saar Fair held in Saarbrücken.
 The stamp depicts stylized hands holding merchandise, with the fair emblem behind.